-Netflix is extra busy when it comes to the release of new documentaries and docuseries this month, with (by my count, at least) four worth watching as opposed to the normal one or two over the course of a month.
+Netflix is extra busy when it comes to the release of new documentaries and docuseries this month, with (by my count, at least) four worth watching as opposed to the normal one or two we get over the same time period.

 In a typical month, it feels like the streamer doesn’t tend to give us very many that I’d categorize as must-watch.
 Some that do fit that bill which have been released this year include titles like What Jennifer Did, Simone Biles: Rising, and The Greatest Night in Pop.
 The new docs that Netflix subscribers can enjoy starting this month, meanwhile, cover everything from wildlife to terrible exes, K-pop, and sweet, cuddly canines.

-Without further ado, let’s dive right in — starting with a new documentary release from a beloved host from the UK.
+Without further ado, let’s dive right in — starting with a new documentary release narrated by a beloved host from the UK.

 Secret World of Sound with David Attenborough (Aug.
 7)